-Physics and the Economy – 2022 findings
+Physics and the Economy – UK findings 2022

 The new Physics and the Economy project has highlighted the huge contribution physics makes to society and how this has grown across the last decade.